ourcodingclub/ourcodingclub.github.io/_posts/2016-11-15-troubleshooting.md

 <center><img src="{{ site.baseurl }}/img/bomb.png" alt="Img" style="width: 800px;"/></center>

 <b> - Aaaah!
-I zoomed my plot, and now it's full screen and I can't get back! </b> If you click on the little magnifying glass in the Plots window, it opens a new window where you can resize your plot and view it bigger.
+I enlarged my plot, and now it's full screen and I can't get back! </b> If you click on the little magnifying glass in the Plots window, it opens your plot in a new window that you can resize.
 Convenient!
 Less convenient is when you accidentally drag the window to the top of your screen and it goes full screen, blocking everything else.
-This is not an issue anymore with new versions of R Studio, but if it ever happens, you can escape using the _backspace_ key on our keyboard - and hopefully you don't lose data in the process.
+This is not an issue anymore with newer versions of R Studio, but if it ever happens, you can escape using the _backspace_ key on your keyboard - and hopefully you don't lose data in the process.

 <b> - I am stuck in a loop of pluses!</b> If the numbers of opening and closing brackets don't match up, `R` thinks there is more code coming.
 That is why, in the console, it is prompting you to add more code: every time you press enter, a new + appears.
 Press <i>Escape</i> on your keyboard to get back to the normal `>` prompt in the console and check your code to find your error.